 Description

-Spastic paraplegia type 8 is part of a group of genetic disorders known as hereditary spastic paraplegias.
-These disorders are characterized by progressive muscle stiffness (spasticity) and the development of paralysis of the lower limbs (paraplegia).
+Spastic paraplegia type 8 belongs to a group of genetic disorders known as hereditary spastic paraplegias.
+These disorders are characterized by progressive muscle stiffness (spasticity) and weakness.
 Hereditary spastic paraplegias are divided into two types: pure and complex.
-The pure types involve only the nerves and muscles controlling the lower limbs and bladder, whereas the complex types also have significant involvement of the nervous system in other parts of the body.
+The pure (also called uncomplicated) types involve only the nerves and muscles that control the legs and bladder, whereas the complex (also called complicated) types also involve the nervous system in other parts of the body.
 Spastic paraplegia type 8 is a pure hereditary spastic paraplegia.

-Like all hereditary spastic paraplegias, spastic paraplegia type 8 involves spasticity of the leg muscles and muscle weakness.
-People with this condition can also experience exaggerated reflexes (hyperreflexia), a decreased ability to feel vibrations, muscle wasting (amyotrophy), and reduced bladder control.
-The signs and symptoms of spastic paraplegia type 8 usually appear in early to mid-adulthood.
-As the muscle weakness and spasticity get worse, some people may need the aid of a cane, walker, or wheelchair.
+People with spastic paraplegia type 8 have spasticity and weakness of the leg muscles.
+Affected individuals may also experience exaggerated reflexes (hyperreflexia), a decreased ability to feel vibrations, and reduced bladder control.
+The signs and symptoms of spastic paraplegia type 8 can begin in childhood, although they typically appear in early to mid-adulthood.

 Frequency

 The prevalence of all hereditary spastic paraplegias combined is estimated to be 1 to 18 in 100,000 people worldwide.
-Spastic paraplegia type 8 likely accounts for only a small percentage of all spastic paraplegia cases.
+Spastic paraplegia type 8 likely accounts for no more than 5 percent of all hereditary spastic paraplegia cases.

 Causes

-Mutations in the WASHC5 gene cause spastic paraplegia type 8.
+Variants (also called mutations) in the WASHC5 gene cause spastic paraplegia type 8.
 The WASHC5 gene provides instructions for making a protein called strumpellin.
-Strumpellin is active (expressed) throughout the body, although its exact function is unknown.
-The protein's structure suggests that strumpellin may interact with the structural framework inside cells (the cytoskeleton) and may attach (bind) to other proteins.
+Strumpellin is active (expressed) throughout the body.

 Inheritance

-In most cases, an affected person inherits the mutation from one affected parent.
-Other cases result from new mutations in the gene and occur in people with no history of the disorder in their family.
+In approximately 90 percent of cases, an affected person inherits the variant from an affected parent.
+The remaining cases result from a new (de novo) variant in the gene that occurs during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or during early embryonic development.
+These affected individuals typically have no history of the disorder in their family.

 Other Names for This Condition